prajnaupadhyay/TeKnowbase/README.md

 https://arxiv.org/pdf/1612.04988.pdf

-## There are 3 files under the datasets folder here:
+## There are 3 files under the datasets folder:

 ### 1) TeKnowbaseEntities.tsv: This file describes the entities in TeKnowbase.
 It consists of 3 columns: